pjhartzell/cloud-coreg/README.md

 ## Process kick-off

-There are two ways to kick off a `cloud-codem` run:
+There are two ways to kick off a `cloud-coreg` run:

 1. **Super simple**